tznind/uw/Cookbook.md

 # Cookbook

-This comprehensive guide covers creating roles, moves, and cards for the Rogue Trader character system.
+This comprehensive guide covers creating roles, moves, and cards for the character sheet system.

+All changes can be acomplished by modifying the [data](./data) directory and/or the main [cs.html](./cs.html) page.
+Core javascript code of the application should not be modified.

 ## Table of Contents
 - [Help Buttons](#help-buttons)